 Professional services: Preconstruction advice or design services provided directly by Habitat professionals to the household, for specific construction projects.
-Market development: Individuals served with better housing through the private sector as a result of a Habitat program.

 Civil society facilitation: Partnerships in which Habitat leads community-based and nongovernmental organizations in a program designed to expand adequate and affordable housing.